Quantum Innovation Summit 2026 Algorithm Design Competition

 Day 1 | 28 September 2026

-Kickoff briefing, use case clarifications, platform onboarding checkpoint, dossier build begins, mentoring clinics open.
+Kickoff briefing, use-case clarifications, platform onboarding checkpoint, dossier development begins, and mentoring clinics open.

 Day 2 | 29 September 2026